keu/docs/astro/create-deployment.md

     - **Description**: Optional.
 Enter a description for your Deployment.
     - **Cluster**: Select the Astro cluster in which you want to create this Deployment.
+    - **Executor**: Select an executor to run your scheduled tasks.
+The Celery executor runs multiple tasks in a single worker and is a good choice for most teams.
+The Kubernetes executor runs each task in an isolated Kubernetes Pod and is a good option for teams that want fine-grained control over the execution environment for each of their tasks.
+For more information about the benefits and limitations of each executor, see [Choose an executor](configure-deployment-resources.md#choose-an-executor).
     - **Worker Type**: Select the worker type for your default worker queue.
 See [Worker queues](configure-deployment-resources.md#worker-queues).

 4. Optional.
 Edit additional Deployment resource settings.
 See [Configure Deployment resources](configure-deployment-resources.md).
-If you don't change any Deployment resource settings, your Deployment is created with:
+If you don't change any Deployment resource settings, your Deployment is created with the following resources:

+    - The celery executor
     - A worker queue named `default` that runs a maximum of 10 workers.
 Each of these workers can run a maximum of 16 tasks can run at a time.
     - A single scheduler with 0.5 CPUs and 1.88 GiB of memory.